-Fellowship Crafters’ Workshops!
-Fridays, March 28, April 7 & 25 at 6:30 to 9:30 pm.
-Calling all crafty folks who love to have fun and make lovely crafts In anticipation of the Jewelry & Craft Show on May 2‑4, we need to make some great decoupage planter pots (led by Nina Nemeth); chic jewelry using stones, silver and crystal in uniquely designed necklaces and bracelets led by several experienced jewelry crafters; fabric quilted ornaments (Beth Wilson); sachet bags (Robin Allen and Donna Becker); and embellished fabric totes in linens, denim, and other fine fabrics (Karen Burns).
+Fellowship Crafters’ Workshop!
+Friday, April 25 from 6:30 to 9:30 pm.
+Calling all crafty folks who love to have fun and make lovely crafts.
+In anticipation of the Jewelry & Craft Show on May 2‑4, we need to make some great decoupage planter pots (led by Nina Nemeth); chic jewelry using stones, silver and crystal in uniquely designed necklaces and bracelets (led by several experienced jewelry crafters); fabric quilted ornaments (Beth Wilson); sachet bags (Robin Allen and Donna Becker); and embellished fabric totes in linens, denim, and other fine fabrics (Karen Burns).
 Refreshments served.
 Come to all the workshops – multiple crafts each time, but not all every time!

 MUUFkin Movies, most Thursdays, 5:00 pm.
-Join a group of movie goers most Thursdays at about 5:00 pm for a movie followed by dinner and a discussion.
-Contact Tom McGuinness at email@example.com or Ben Breitkreuz at firstname.lastname@example.org to get your name on our email list.
+Join a group of movie goers most Thursdays at about 5:00 pm for a movie, dinner, and a discussion.
+Contact Tom McGuinness at email@example.com or Ben Breitkreuz at firstname.lastname@example.org.

 Young adults!
 Are you in your 20s and/or 30s?
-Check out our Young Adult Group that meets once a month for a lunch after the second service.
-For information, dates of lunches, and more, contact Brooke Donaldson at email@example.com.
+Check out our Young Adult Group that meets once a month for lunch after the second service.
+Contact Brooke Donaldson at email@example.com.

 Upcoming Lifespan Religious Education – Adult

 Faith Like a River.
 Learn about the History of Unitarianism and Universalism with our Faith Like a River course presented by our Director of Religious Education, Tim Atkins.
 Classes are from 7 to 9 pm on first and third Thursdays at the Fellowship.
-The next class, “I've Got Tears Like the Raindrops – Freedom,” will be on March 20.
-Check it out!
+The next class will be on April 1.
+The topic is The Seven Seas—Globalization.
 You don't need to have participated before to attend.
 Email Tim at firstname.lastname@example.org for more info or to let him know you're coming (so he can plan copies appropriately).